bnb51/bnb-portfolio/_test_items/_saltbot.md

 ---
-title: "KUKA youBot Mobile Manipulation"
+title: "Autonomous Salt Dispensing Robot"
 author_profile: true
-key: 3
+key: 30
 toc: true
-excerpt: "Trajectory Planning, Manipulation, Feedforward Control"
+excerpt: "3D SLAM, Planning, Navigation, ROS2, Nav2, RTABMap"
 header:
   teaser: /assets/images/KUKA_best_run.gif
 classes: wide
 ---

-The goal of this project is to showcase the fundamentals of robotic manipulation having the KUKA youBot move to pick up a cube from a known location and place it at another.
-The project plans a trajectory for the end-effector, arm, and chassis of the robot and uses a PI control loop with odometry to have the robot correctly complete the task.
+The goal of this project is to create a robotic system that can dispense salt in an open space by autonomously mapping the space, planning a path to cover the free area, and navigating through the planned path.
+This is achieved through the use of the Clearpath Jackal robot with a Velodyne VLP16 3D lidar scanner.
+I used a custom planner integrated with rtabmap and the Nav2 stack in ROS2 Humble to command the robot.
+This project uses custom ROS2 nodes written in Python 3 and C++

+I chose this task as my individual winter project because I want to solve common problems that many people face while pursuing my passion for mobile robots.
+Walkway safety is a huge concern for anyone who lives in cold and icy places, and automating this process allows users to mitigate risk of falling and frostbite from the weather.
+While Chicago presented a warmer than usual winter, I still value this project both for the problem statement and for the

 ## Video Demo
 <iframe